plexil-bh/plexil_docs/PLEXILExecution/PLEXILExecutive.rst

 ------------

-The *PLEXIL Executive* (formerly called the Universal Executive, or UE), is an implementation of the PLEXIL language.
+The *PLEXIL Executive* (formerly called the Universal Executive, or UE), is an implementation of the |PLEXIL| language.
 It is also a runtime environment that provides or facilitates the following capabilities:

--  loading and execution of PLEXIL plans and libraries
+-  loading and execution of |PLEXIL| plans and libraries
 -  commanding and querying state of external systems
 -  notifications about execution status:

-   -  to the `Plexil Viewer <Viewing_Plan_Execution>`__
+   -  to the :ref:`Plexil Viewer <PLEXILViewer>`
-   -  to `external systems <Interfacing_Overview>`__
+   -  to :ref:`external systems <InterfacingOverview>`

 .. _plexil_application:

 PLEXIL Application
 ~~~~~~~~~~~~~~~~~~

-The PLEXIL Executive, often referred to simply as the "executive", is,
+The |PLEXIL| Executive, often referred to simply as the "executive", is,
 strictly speaking, a software library written in C++.
 To use the
-executive, it must run as part of a *PLEXIL application*.
-PLEXIL
+executive, it must run as part of a *PLEXIL application*. |PLEXIL|
 applications consist of an executive, one or more *interface adapters*,
 and one or more external systems or simulators.
 External interfacing is
 discussed at length elsewhere.
 This chapter describes how to operate the
-executive itself within the context of a PLEXIL application; namely, how
+executive itself within the context of a |PLEXIL| application; namely, how
 to start the executive and specify its application configuration,
 operating parameters, and textual debugging output.

-If you are new to PLEXIL, we suggest you start with the simulators
+If you are new to |PLEXIL|, we suggest you start with the simulators
-described in `Simulating Plan Execution <Simulating_Plan_Execution>`__.
+described in :ref:`Simulating Plan Execution <PLEXILSimulator>`.

 .. _running_the_executive:

 Running the Executive
 ---------------------

-There are two ways to start the PLEXIL Executive: the ``plexilexec``
+There are two ways to start the |PLEXIL| Executive: the ``plexilexec``
 script, and the ``universalExec`` executable.

 .. _the_plexilexec_script: